 Just as our modern world has brought us packaged and processed foods that can wreak havoc on our cholesterol numbers, health researchers have given us a new class of natural dietary supplements that have been shown to bring cholesterol numbers into the normal range which as we’ve learned can reduce your risk of heart disease.

-The MaxLiving Cholesterol Balance Bundle is a collection of essential nutrients and additional nutrient support to keep your heart and circulatory system working optimally.
+The MaxLiving’s Red Yeast Rice + CoQ10 and Curcumin + are additional nutrient support to keep your heart and circulatory system working optimally.
 Here’s how.

 Formula 1) Supports the cardiovascular system with Red Yeast Rice + CoQ10.
 Red Yeast Rice + CoQ10 contains 100% organic red yeast rice plus CoQ10 providing a one-two punch to reduce cholesterol synthesis, support a healthy inflammatory response, and promote healthy blood sugar levels.

-Formula 2) contains one of most popular ingredients, Curcumin C3®, a potent combination of ingredients that support healthy joints, brain, heart, and circulatory system by helping to neutralize free radicals and reducing inflammation.
+Formula 2) contains one of the most popular ingredients, Curcumin +, a potent combination of ingredients that support healthy joints, brain, heart, and circulatory system by helping to neutralize free radicals and reducing inflammation.

 About the Author